tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 Based on gradle files, on the CI server the build failed as expected, but locally mockito-inline was compiled on the top module (where it shouldn't) and it wrongfully passed.
 This, however, begs the following question: how can the CI server be compiled and tested in a different way than the local build?

 It turns out that different commands are employed to compile and test the source code.
 On the CI server the project is compiled and tested with gradle commands, thus the mockito-inline is not compiled and the test that mocks Kotlin classes fails.
-On the other hand, the local builds used the test runner that is natively built into Android Studio, which happens to compile all libraries irrespectively of how they are declared on each module's `gradle.build`.
+On the other hand, the local builds used the test runner that is natively built into Android Studio, which happens to compile all libraries irrespectively of how they are declared on each module's `build.gradle`.

 ## But why did mockito-inline was used on the first place?